nuvibit/nuvibit.com/content/english/solutions/terraform-collection/_index.md

   - title : "Simple to customize"
     icon : "fa-user-gear"
-    content : "Our modular approach offers a lot of flexibility and options when it comes to implementing a personalized AWS Landing Zone & Foundation.
+    content : "Our modular approach offers a lot of flexibility when it comes to implementing a personalized AWS Landing Zone & Foundation.
 We provide customization templates as a starting point which can be adopted or modified."

   # feature at the right of the image
   right_side:
   - title : "Updates and support"
     icon : "fa-handshake-angle"
-    content : "Receive updates and support for our modules and keep your AWS Landing Zone & Foundation up to date and running.
-We are specialized in AWS and Terraform with years of hands-on experience."
+    content : "Receive updates and support for our modules and keep your AWS Landing Zone & Foundation up to date and running."

   - title : "Enterprise-ready and scalable"
     icon : "fa-chart-line"